takeAction/jekyll-now/_posts/2017-11-16-mybatis-auto-mapping.md

 ### Risk

---Note, full is used at risk--, take following to illustrate the risk:
+**Note, full is used at risk**, take following to illustrate the risk:

 ```xml
 <select id="selectBlog" resultMap="blogResult">